DEQrmichie/heatsource-9/README.md

 The landcover codes file contains the physical attribute information associated with each land cover code.
 Land cover codes can be alphanumeric values.
 Zero should be avoided as a land cover code.
-The physical attribute such as height, canopy closure, LAI or overhang,  must be numeric.
+The physical attribute such as height, canopy closure, LAI, or overhang must be numeric.
 There cannot be skipped rows
 (i.e. rows without information in between rows with information) because the model routines see a blank row as the end of the data sequence.